Tiana0117/Tiana0117.github.io/_posts/2021-11-11-Machine-learning.md

 title: "Blog Post 5 about Model Training"
 date: 2021-11-11
 ---
-# Blog Post 5 - Model to Distinguish Image Objects
+# Model to Distinguish Image Objects
 In this blog post, we will learn several new skills and concepts related to image classification in Tensorflow.

 We want to build a machine learning algorithm to distinguish between pictures of dogs and pictures of cats.